microsoft/PowerApps-Samples/component-framework/TS_ControlStateAPI/README.md

 ## How to run the sample

-See [How to run the sample components](https://github.com/microsoft/PowerApps-Samples/blob/master/component-framework/README.md) for more information about how to build and import components into Common Data Service.
+See [How to run the sample components](https://github.com/microsoft/PowerApps-Samples/blob/master/component-framework/README.md) for more information about how to build and import components into Microsoft Dataverse.

 ## See also